 Muela knives have been made by the same family for generations.
-Not only does this brand have a long history, they are also made an hour and a half south of Toledo, in the city of Cuidad Real.
+Not only does this brand have a long history, they are also made an hour and a half south of Toledo.

 Muela specializes in hunting and sporting knives such as skinners, diving knives, bowies, tactical knives, and axes, In addtion, they also make luxury knives, some exceptional gourmet knives as well.

 What Steel does Muela use?

 Muela uses several different materials for their knife blades (source).
 The materials are:

 - Sandvik 14C28N steel (hardness 57-61 HRC)